NeoDyln/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ### 3-puts.c
 - This function prints a string followed by a new line
 - It makes use of the _putchar function

+### 4-print_rev
+- Works by printing all string chars but from last to start.
+You'll have to first get the length of the string tho